fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-the-ursa-files.md

 sudo groupadd docker
 ```

-## Create new user for running the node
+## Create a new user for running the node

 Add a new user with the following command: